Keeping it simple...

 Between left and right rectus abdominis muscles there is midline strip of tough connective tissue called the linea alba.

-The linea alba is our primary guide for body alignment and by working on activating and extending the rectus abdominis muscles we can feel the positioning of the linea alba and increase our state of alignment.
+The linea alba is our primary guide for body alignment.
+We can feel, and alter, the positioning of the linea alba by working on activating and extending the rectus abdominis muscles to increase our state of alignment.